Ms Gertrude Bell

 To the lovely and shapely Miss Cynthia Axe, 'Head of Early Bird Retirement" thank you for swinging your axe with such vigour, as we "re-size" our company-heading for growth in 2021.
 I love your new sweater and promise to keep my eyes and hands off your svelte rear end.

 To all our lady engineers many of whom are named Svetlana or Natalie and other foreigners, who have adopted Virtual Parenting, to raise their noisy obnoxious brats.
 Thanks and spasiba.

 Ladies, remember to keep putting the work back in work life balance.
-(I hope someone will translate this for the all too many lady nerds who don't speak English.)

 And thanks to all the pregnant staff, male and female, who have agreed to travel by Greyhound.